 Conclusion

-Taken together, the results point to a consistent pattern.
-Eneolithic steppe-related ancestry is first detectable south of the Caucasus, then appears in eastern Anatolia, and later remains visible in several Chalcolithic and Bronze Age Anatolian contexts.
-The signal is not large, and in some cases it is clearly diluted, but it is repeatedly detectable and often statistically required.
-Nor should the signal necessarily be expected to be large.
-If early Proto-Anatolian speakers first existed as a subculture within a mostly local Anatolian environment, rather than as a mass population already spreading across Anatolia, then even a modest ancestry signal could be historically meaningful.
-This is worth keeping in mind, especially against exaggerated maps of Luwian or Anatolian-speaking territory that project much later distributions too far back, often with an excessive focus on western Anatolia.
+If early Proto-Anatolian speakers first existed as a subculture within a mostly local Anatolian environment, rather than as a mass population already spreading across Anatolia, then even a modest ancestry component could be historically meaningful.
+This is worth keeping in mind, especially against exaggerated maps of Luwian or Anatolian-speaking territory that project much later distributions too far back, often with an excessive focus on western and southwestern Anatolia.

-In opposition, the Balkan route remains harder to reconcile with this pattern.
-It would require the relevant ancestry to enter Anatolia from the west or northwest, yet the clearest signals discussed here appear first in the Southern Caucasus, eastern Anatolia, and later central and southeastern Anatolia.
+In opposition, the Balkan route remains harder to reconcile with the genetic evidence.
+It would require the relevant ancestry to enter Anatolia from the west or northwest, yet the clearest indications discussed here appear first in the Southern Caucasus, eastern Anatolia, and later central and southeastern Anatolia.